-Off-street loading shall be provided for every building or addition to an existing building hereafter erected to be occupied by storage, display of goods, retail store or block of stores, wholesale store, market, hotel, hospital, mortuary, laundry, dry cleaning or other similar uses requiring the receipt or distribution in vehicles of materials or merchandise.
+Off-street loading shall be provided for every building or addition to an existing building hereafter erected to be occupied by manufacturing, dairy, warehouse/storage, display of goods, retail store or block of stores, wholesale store, market, hotel, hospital, mortuary, laundry, dry cleaning or other similar uses requiring the receipt of distribution in vehicles of materials or merchandise.
 The following shall be provided and maintained on the same lot with such building or addition:

 - 1. An area or means adequate for maneuvering and ingress and egress for delivery vehicles, and - 2.
-Off-street loading spaces in relation to floor areas as follows: - A. Up to twenty thousand (20,000) square feet one (1) space. - B. Twenty thousand (20,000) or more, but less than fifty thousand (50,000) square feet two (2) spaces. - C. One (1) additional space for each additional fifty thousand (50,000) square feet, or a fraction thereof.
+Off-street loading spaces in relation to floor areas as follows: - A. Up to twenty thousand (20,000) square feet one (1) space. - B. Twenty thousand (20,000) or more, but less than fifty thousand (50,000) square feet two (2) spaces. - C. One (1) additional space for each additional fifty thousand (50,000) square feet, or a fraction thereof. - 3.
+No such space shall be located closer than 50 feet to any Residential or Agricultural Zoning District.
+Loadings spaces shall not block any street right-of-way or maneuvering areas necessary for reaching any parking space, nor shall any parking space be designated for the dual purpose as a loading space.
+Loading spaces shall be so located as to be accessible by the type of delivery trucks that customarily deliver supplies to the site. - A. Additional Parking Space: Loading space shall be provided as area additional to offstreet parking space and shall not be considered as supply off-street parking space. - B. Space Requirements: There shall be provided adequate space for standing, loading, and unloading service not less than twelve (12) feet in width, thirty-five (35) feet in length, and fourteen (14) feet in height, open or enclosed.